 I also decided to put my “old band” back together for the show.
 During that set, I was hit with a wave of emotions, looking at a standing-room only crowd that showed up for ME.
 As I scanned the room I saw the then-VP of Hands on Nashville, Lisa Davis Purcell, standing by the front door with a big smile on her face.
 I was in the middle of a song I wrote called “Why Don’t You Fall” that’s basically about falling into God’s hands and letting Him hold you when you can’t stand.
 It’s a song I wrote but wasn’t listening to—I was trying to fix things on my own and it was never going to happen that way.

 I wasn’t sure if TLR would continue.
-But it was really that moment that changed our trajectory—suddenly people started showing up and things slowly got better.
+But it was really that moment that changed our trajectory — suddenly people started showing up and things slowly got better.
 There never was a 2nd annual show; instead that was how “Sound Good, Do Good” was created.
-I made it my mission to do at least one per month to continue to support others, and we continue that to this day.
+I made it my mission to do at least one per month to continue to support others, and we continue that to this day in our Nashville and Pigeon Forge locations.